1. The applicant must be at least eleven (11) years of age and not older than eighteen (18) years of age at the time of admittance.

 10. Applicants must have completed diagnostic and functional assessments that determine that residential treatment is necessary and appropriate for the child’s treatment needs, provides a length of stay as short as possible consistent with the child’s need for treatment, and could not be effectively provided in the child’s home.

-11. All clients will receive a complete assessment during the first 14 or 30 days after admission.
+11. All clients will receive a complete assessment after admission.

 12. A representative of the referring agency shall be expected to attend various meetings regarding the client, as well as remain generally active with the client.